Chemical Segregation Tip Sheet

 Hazard Classification:

 Begin by separating out inorganic chemicals from organic chemicals.
 Next, separate the solids from liquids for each group.
 The following instructions will address the most commonly used chemicals found in a University lab.
 Some chemicals possess two or more hazards.
-Refer to the appropriate MSDS or contact the Department of Environmental Health and Safety (EHS) with specific questions.
+Refer to the appropriate SDS or contact the Department of Environmental Health and Safety (EHS) with specific questions.

 A) Solids, Inorganic or Organic